garbles/concave/README.md

 ```

 A stateless [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) around some data `A`.
 Inherits all
 _own keys_ that the underlying object/array would have.

-So for example,
+For example,

 ```ts
 type Account = {